Fyzie/vision_ai/README.md

 - $DOWNLOAD_FOLDER : folder name to store the downloaded datasets (any desired name)
 6. Execute create_dataset_yolo_format.py, changing DATA_ALL_DIR by $DOWNLOAD_FOLDER

+> Download annotations and metadata files according to your type of computer vision applications
 > Recommended to keep all scripts in one folder !!!
 > Reference: [computervisioneng](https://github.com/computervisioneng/train-yolov8-custom-dataset-step-by-step-guide)